Nicholas of Cusa: Science and mathematics

-Most of Nicholas's mathematical ideas can be found in his essays, De Docta Ignorantia (Of Learned Ignorance), De Visione Dei (On the Vision of God) and On Conjectures.
+Most of Nicholas's mathematical ideas can be found in his essays, De Docta Ignorantia (Of Learned Ignorance), De Visione Dei (On the Vision of God) and De coniecturis (On Conjectures).
 He also wrote on squaring the circle in his mathematical treatises.

 Mathematics plays a key role for Cusanus in orienting the human mind towards God.
 Mathematical figures provide a means for the mind to consider how figures may be deformed and transformed, and thus prepares the mind to reach the "coincidence of opposites" in the "Absolutely maximal Being".

 From the Catholic Encyclopedia (1913 edition):

 The astronomical views of the cardinal are scattered through his philosophical treatises.
 They evince complete independence of traditional doctrines, though they are based on symbolism of numbers, on combinations of letters, and on abstract speculations rather than observation.
 The earth is a star like other stars, is not the centre of the universe, is not at rest, nor are its poles fixed.
 The celestial bodies are not strictly spherical, nor are their orbits circular.
 The difference between theory and appearance is explained by relative motion.
 Had Copernicus been aware of these assertions he would probably have been encouraged by them to publish his own monumental work.

 Like Nicole Oresme, Nicholas also wrote about the possibility of the plurality of worlds.

 Norman Moore tells us in The Fitz-Patrick Lectures of 1905:

 In medicine he introduced an improvement which in an altered form has continued in use to this day.
 This improvement was the counting of the pulse which up to his time had been felt and discussed in many ways but never counted. ...Nicholas of Cusa proposed to compare the rate of pulses by weighing the quantity of water run out of a water clock while the pulse beat one hundred times. ...The manufacture of watches with second-hands has since given us a simpler method of counting, but the merit of introducing this useful kind of observation into clinical medicine belongs to Nicholas of Cusa.